Planetary hours

 hora.c is a C program I wrote to calculate the planetary hours using the Almanac for Computers sunrise/sunset calculation algorithm without reliance on online services.
 It's not perfect, but it's enough for my needs (checking the planetary hour from time to time), and it was an interesting exercise.

-For example, ./hora 40.9 -74.3 shows the planetary hours for Wayne, New Jersey, in the system's timezone. ./hora 40.9 -74.3 -5 does the same but displays the hours in UTC-5, New Jersey's timezone.
+For example, ./hora 40.9 -74.3 shows the planetary hours for Wayne, New Jersey, in the system's timezone. ./hora 40.9 -74.3 -5 does the same but displays the hours in UTC-5, New Jersey's timezone. ./hora -r 40.9 -74.3 -5 does the same but only the current rulers are shown.

 The program assumes that sunset occurs before midnight (and conversely, that sunrise occurs after midnight), so it doesn't calculate planetary hours correctly for locations within the polar circles.
 Sometimes, the hours don't make sense if you don't provide the correct timezone.